 As a precaution and in accordance with the government guidance, we have cancelled our physical events.
 You will be notified when they recommence.
-In the meantime, we have a number of virtual events that have proven very popular – we will be sharing the new events calendar very soon.
+In the meantime, we have a number of virtual events that have proven very popular.
+Join our virtual events via our Facebook or Instagram (@nidostudent_ie).

-In accordance with government guidance, we advise against having visitors to the residence.
+In accordance with government guidance, we advise against having visitors at the residence.

 Please ask them to read the information on these pages so they are familiar with the steps Nido Student is taking to limit the risk of coronavirus infection at our residences.